-Garlic labneh is an easy way to dress up your labneh into something special.
+Garlic labneh, or labneh with freshly mashed garlic paste, is an easy way to dress up your labneh into something special.
 Use store-bought labneh, or make your own labneh from milk, then add some freshly mashed garlic and drizzle a bit of olive oil on top.
-It's an excellent dip for your za'atar pita chips or sea salt pita chips.
-Or, smear this labneh on a bagel, sourdough toast, or a slice of fresh pita bread.

 This labneh with mashed garlic is an awesome substitute for regular labneh in this labneh pita sandwich!

 I love how simple this recipe is, which makes me even contemplate if this should be called a recipe!
 It takes just a couple of minutes to mash some garlic and it completely changes the taste of labneh.
 This recipe is perfect as a snack or appetizer, and it stores well in the fridge.